Who is eligible to participate in Ag PTECH?

 “Agriculture is the original STEM industry.
 Our schools prioritize STEM programs as critical to student success.
 STEM is Science, Technology, Engineering and Mathematics, the building blocks of today’s agribusiness growth.
 This grant will provide the means to create new agricultural education programs aligned with the opportunities in this growing field.”

-– Dr. Patrick Michel, HFM BOCES District Superintendent
+– Dr. Patrick Michel, former HFM BOCES District Superintendent

 An education/business partnership